4mirfar/NLPlayground/Documents/TextPreprocessing/TextPreproccess.md

   → Lemmatized: "the boy car be different color"

 🛠 Lemmas are usually looked up in a **dictionary** (not just by rule).

+## Slide 35 – Sentence Segmentation

+**Sentence segmentation** = Finding where a sentence ends.

+Usually we use punctuation like:
+- Period `.`
+- Question mark `?`
+- Exclamation `!`

+⚠️ But it's not always clear:
+- "Dr." or "U.S.A." use dots but are **not** sentence ends.
+- Numbers like "3.4" use dots too.

+Solution: Use classifiers (models) to decide:
+- Is this the **End of Sentence (EOS)**?
+- Or **Not EOS**?

+Techniques: Rules, regex, or machine learning.

+## Slide 36 – Decision Trees for EOS

+We can use a **Decision Tree** to figure out if a word ends a sentence.

+Simple idea:
+- Is the word at the end of a sentence?
+  → Yes or No?

+Model checks some features and makes a decision.

+## Slide 37 – Features for EOS Decision

+Models use features like:

+- Word shape after the dot:
+  - Does it start with a capital letter?
+  - Is it all capital letters? (e.g., "USA")
+  - Is it a number?

+- Word length (e.g., abbreviations are often short)
+- Frequency of seeing that word at sentence end or start

+→ These features help classify if the period means a sentence end.

+## Slide 38 – ML Models for Sentence Boundary Detection

+Some common models used:

+- **SVM** (Support Vector Machines)
+- **Decision Trees**
+- **Logistic Regression**
+- **Neural Networks**

+Each learns patterns from data to detect where a sentence ends.